jssteinberg/some-makeup/src/routes/wip/spacing.md

 ---
-title: "Unraveling Space & Size: For Web Design & Development"
+title: "Unraveling Space Size: For Web Design & Development"
 ---

-# Unraveling Space: For Web Design & Development
+# Unraveling Space Size: For Web Design & Development

 When deciding on spacing in web design you have to start with a base space.
 This space should be relative to your main font-sizes, either: 1rem (text-base), 1em of your body text (text-body) or 1 leading of one of the former.